Scalable multi-carrier shipping software

 Exception prediction is a classification problem.
 A model is trained on historical shipment data: shipments that completed on time, and shipments that experienced delays, damaged goods, missing documentation, or carrier failures.
 The model learns which combinations of signals, carrier, lane, origin-destination pair, time of year, weather conditions, shipment weight and dimensions, and days in transit, predict exceptions before they happen.
 At the point of booking or during in-transit monitoring, each shipment is scored.
 High-risk shipments are surfaced to your operations team with the contributing risk factors so they can intervene: hold alternatives ready, alert the customer proactively, or escalate with the carrier before the exception becomes a miss.
 The key difference from reactive tracking is that the alert comes before the delay is confirmed, not after.

-Standard TMS routing solves the vehicle routing problem using rules-based optimisation: minimise distance or time given a set of stops and vehicle constraints.
+Standard TMS routing solves the vehicle routing problem using rules-based optimization: minimize distance or time given a set of stops and vehicle constraints.
 This works well for predictable, static conditions.
-AI-based route optimisation adds two capabilities standard TMS tools lack.
+AI-based route optimization adds two capabilities standard TMS tools lack.
 First, it incorporates real-time signals: live traffic conditions, weather, road incidents, and driver performance history.
-It re-optimises routes dynamically as conditions change, not just at the start of the day.
+It re-optimizes routes dynamically as conditions change, not just at the start of the day.
 Second, it learns from historical outcomes: which routes resulted in late deliveries, which drivers perform better on specific lane types, which stop sequences cause driver overtime.
-Over time, the model improves its routing quality because it learns from your specific operation rather than applying generic optimisation rules.
-For fleets running 50 or more routes per day, the combination of dynamic re-optimisation and learned performance patterns typically reduces fuel cost and late deliveries meaningfully.
+Over time, the model improves its routing quality because it learns from your specific operation rather than applying generic optimization rules.
+For fleets running 50 or more routes per day, the combination of dynamic re-optimization and learned performance patterns typically reduces fuel cost and late deliveries meaningfully.
 We scope the specific impact against your data during discovery.

 Work with us